 I would like to take this opportunity to express my gratitude to my fellow Trustees for their dedication when meeting the many challenges we face.
-It is LAGERS' trustees' responsibility to see that the system delivers the benefits promised by each employer.
-In 2016, Governor Nixon appointed Claire Scoville to serve as his appointee to the LAGERS Board.
-Claire is serving her second term on the LAGERS Board and brings a great deal of expertise and experience to the Board.
 The Board's guidance and support are critical to the success of LAGERS.

 Finally, I appreciate the opportunity of serving on the LAGERS Board and as your Chairperson.
 Thank you for your continued interest and support of the system.
-Your Board will continue to endeavor to provide a quality retirement program while ensuring the financial integrity of the system.
+Your Board will continue to strive to provide a quality retirement program while ensuring the financial integrity of the system.